Be Your Best

 At Goodwin Academy, you will be supported to be brilliant in everything you do.

 Our ethos is to encourage our students to be their best self, striving for brilliance in all areas of their learning.
-Students at Goodwin develop an understanding that in order to achieve, there has to be challenge and overcoming these difficult situations helps build resilience; this is part of the journey towards any form of success, small or large.
+Students at Goodwin develop an understanding that in order to achieve there has to be challenge.
+Overcoming these difficult times and building resilience is part of the journey towards any form of success, small or large.
 Brilliance is the reward of having the right habits of mind, which our students will develop through the Gateways to Success.
 We live in a society, which bombards our young people with images of superficial ideals.
 Rather than promoting the idea of quick wins we aim to instil the habit of resilience.
 Winston Churchill said “success is not final; failure is not fatal.
 It is the courage to continue that counts.”

 Examples of Brilliant activities include:

 - Commitment to academic studies